bigfont/asp-net-5-beginner/README.md

-# asp-net-5-then-to-now

-This repo contains the notes and source code for a beginner level presentation on ASP.NET 5.
+This repo contains the notes and source code for an intermediate level presentation on ASP.NET Core.

 # Audience